• +971551792927

 • Positron Emission Tomography (PET): Offers metabolic and molecular imaging to distinguish between tumor recurrence and post-surgical changes, guiding targeted therapies.

-• Intraoperative Imaging: Tools like intraoperative MRI (iMRI) and CT provide real-time imaging during surgery to confirm tumor removal or proper placement of implants.
-Ultrasound offers real-time guidance for tumor localization or cyst drainage.
+• Intraoperative Imaging: Tools like intraoperative MRI (iMRI) and CT provide real-time imaging during surgery to confirm tumor removal or implant placement.
+Ultrasound enables real-time guidance for tumor localization or cyst drainage.

 Minimally Invasive and Image-Guided Techniques

-• Neuronavigation Systems: Act as a “GPS” for the brain and spine, using preoperative imaging to guide surgical instruments with precision, reducing risks to vital structures.
+• Neuronavigation Systems: Function as a “GPS” for the brain and spine, using preoperative imaging to guide surgical instruments with precision and minimize risk to vital structures.

 • Stereotactic Biopsy: Combines CT or MRI with a stereotactic frame for precise, minimally invasive targeting of deep brain lesions.